Chromosomal mutation and recombination

 Bacteria can exchange DNA using recombination mediated by mechanisms that include transduction (the transfer of DNA from one cell to another by bacteriophage), transformation (uptake of exogenous DNA from the surrounding environment) or conjugation (transfer of DNA from one bacterium to another via cell-to-cell contact).
 Some bacterial species, such as Helicobacter pylori, recombine quite frequently, whereas others, such as Mycobacterium tuberculosis, do not recombine.

-Recombination can bring multiple genetic changes (mutations) en bloc from the donor to the recipient.
+Recombination can bring multiple genetic changes (mutations) all at the same time from the donor to the recipient.
 In conclusion, mutations acquired by bacteria are thus the result of vertically inherited mutations and horizontally acquired mutations via recombination.

 © Wellcome Genome Campus Advanced Courses and Scientific Conferences